What is Mental Anguish in Personal Injury Law?

 Medical malpractice and CRPS

 One example of depression after an accident or medical malpractice is CRPS.
-Complex Regional Pain Syndrome after an accident is known as “the suicide disease” because patients are often unable to cope mentally with the physical pain suddenly placed upon them after living a full life prior to accident or medical error.
-Victims who become isolated due to extended hospital stays or the inability to go out and live life to the fullest may suffer bouts of depression when kept away from their friends and loved ones, further causing mental anguish.
+“The Suicide Disease”.
+With CRPS, patients are unable to cope mentally with the sudden, intense physical pain that occurs.
+Victims suffering isolation due to hospital stays or inability to go out due to pain suffer bouts of depression.
+Depression is yet another form of mental anguish.

 Is there help for accident victims suffering mental anguish?

 Absolutely!
-An experienced lawyer knows numbers on a check should never take priority over their client’s return to the best state of mental health possible after an accident.
+An experienced lawyer knows dollar amounts never take priority over a client’s recovery.
 Top lawyers have clients best interest at heart.
 This means the client’s quality of life is their top priority when representing them.
 Compensation provides a client suffering from mental anguish with the ability to pay for proper treatment.
 This can include psychologists, therapists, and any medications necessary to treat depression and anxiety.
-To achieve this, a lawyer may call in expert witnesses, and backed by Demonstrative Aids, obtain the maximum amount of compensation for the client.
+To achieve this, a lawyer may call in expert witnesses, and using Demonstrative Aids, obtain maximum compensation for the client.